Darthan184/Custom-Challenges-SFS1/README.md

 The file is a JSON array of challenge definitions each of which also contains a JSON array of steps of various types to be completed in the specified order.
 The is also a special step type - "Multi" - that contains an array of steps that may be completed in any order.

 An example of a Custom_Challenges.txt.
-Note Custom_Challenges.txt in the CC_SampleWorld.zip file gives more examples:
+Note Custom_Challenges.txt in the CC_SampleWorld  file gives more examples:

 ```
 [